 A town known for its cultural flavor

 Huntington has many events throughout the year that encompass all cultures.
 Each year, the International Festival is sponsored by Marshall University.
-Thousands of people gather every November at the Big Sandy Superstore Arena in downtown Huntington to share their cultures with people from other countries and local residents as well.
+Thousands of people gather every November at the Memorial Student Center in downtown Huntington to share their cultures with people from other countries and local residents as well.
 The performance stage is busy with singing and dancing.
 Food from local ethnic restaurants is available for a small price and booths represent countries and share local art, games and more.

 You can also attend the annual Greek festival for food and events.
 Several other festivals occur in and near the city throughout the year, giving you a large variety of events to attend.
 Check out the events calendar and visitors guide for more information.